Diploma of Graphic Design

 You will learn the skills and knowledge required to plan, design, develop and prepare information for publication and reproduction using text, symbols, pictures, colours and layout to achieve commercial and communication needs with particular emphasis on tailoring the message for the intended audience.

 Bite-sized, online learning that fits around your life.
-This diploma course is split into three easy-to-manage study blocks, so you can fit a study block into your down time and gain a statement of attainment towards your diploma.
+This online graphic design course is split into three easy-to-manage study blocks, so you can fit a study block into your down time and gain a statement of attainment.
 On successful completion of all three study blocks, you’ll receive your diploma.
 You can choose to spread your studies out, or get to the good bit fast.
-Don’t take time out to study - choose the study that works around you.
-Enrol to study graphic design online.
-Work towards your Diploma with Swinburne Open Education.

 This course is not available to International students.